JuliaPlots/StatsPlots.jl/README.md

 Population analysis on a table-like data structures can be done using the highly recommended [GroupedErrors](https://github.com/piever/GroupedErrors.jl) package.

-This external package, in combination with StatPlots, greatly simplifies the creation of two types of plots:
+This external package, in combination with StatsPlots, greatly simplifies the creation of two types of plots:

 ### 1. Subject by subject plot (generally a scatter plot)